blue-sky-r/AVR-HelloWorld/README.md

 ### Step 5 - AVR prototype

-Buils a simple atmega328 breadboard prootype:
+Buils a simple atmega328 breadboard prototype:

-	* Vcc, GND
+	* Vcc, GND from USBasp
-	* resistor on RESET pin 1 and Vcc
+	* resistor on RESET [ pin 1 and Vcc ] value is not critical 10k-100k
-	* LED on any pin like pin 14 (Port B Bit 0 = PortB0) and resistor
+	* LED on any pin like pin 14 (Port B Bit 0 = PortB0) and resistor 10k-1k to GND
-	* USB ASP
+	* USBasp [ will supply Vcc ]

 ![Bredboard](images/breadboard.jpg)